Love on a Bet: Plot

-To finance a new play, Michael McCreigh needs $15,000.
-He proposes an outrageous wager with his rich Uncle Carlton, that without clothes or money, Michael can make it from New York City to Los Angeles in 10 days, and arrive there in a new suit with $100.
+Michael McCreigh needs $15,000 to finance a new play.
+He proposes an outrageous wager with his rich Uncle Carlton that he can leave New York City without clothes or money and make it to Los Angeles in 10 days, and arrive there in a new suit, with $100, and a new girl.
 If not, he will quit the theater and go into his uncle's meatpacking business.

-Dropped off from a limousine in only his undergarments, Michael dashes into a diner.
-There he encounters Paula Gilbert and her beau Jackson Wallace, promptly stealing her coat and his tux.
-While hitchhiking, by coincidence, Paula and her Aunt Charlotte come along.
+Dropped off from a limousine in only his undergarments at Central Park, Michael encounters Paula Gilbert and her beau Jackson Wallace, promptly stealing his tux.
+He then swapped the formal wear for a World War I soldier's outfit and by coincidence is picked up by Paula and her Aunt Charlotte while hitchhiking.

+The two women, members of New York City, social register down in their fortunes, are en route to Los Angeles, where Paula intends to marry Wallace simply for his money, leaving immediately with him for two years in China.

-To the consternation of her aunt, who prefers Jackson's prospects, Paula begins to fall for Michael.
+To the consternation of her aunt, who is counting on Paula's financial security, Paula begins to fall for Michael.
 His various schemes earn him money on the way west, but after two escaped convicts rob them, Paula becomes aware of Michael's bet and is disappointed in him.
 He manages to get to L.A. just in time, with reward money for capturing the fugitives, and Paula forgives him.
 Then she demands that he go into his uncle's meatpacking trade after all.